 We're adhering to health and safety rules set up by both state and county health officials as well as the Actors' Equity Association.
 In order to hold this performance, we ask you to respect all posted health rules while visiting the Center.

 All visitors are encouraged to reserve a free ticket for a one-hour time slot before you come to the Arvada Center.
-Be sure to wear a mask or cloth face covering before you enter.

 SUPPORT THE ARVADA CENTER